michelleamah/bookmate/client/README.md

 - **Home Page:** A simple page with a "Start Matching" button that navigates to the genre selection page.
 - **Genre Selection Page:** Allows users to select a genre from a list of genres.
 - **Book Swiper Page:** Displays 5 randomly selected books from the chosen genre in a Tinder-style swipe interface.
 Users can like or dislike books.
+A modal appears when a user "likes" a book, showing a book "match".
 - **Bookshelf Page:** Displays liked books on a virtual bookshelf.
 Clicking on a book shows its details.
+Users can also clear their bookshelf.
-- **Book Details Page:** Displays details of a book including cover, title, author, and the first sentence.
+- **Book Details Page:** Displays details of a book including cover and title.
+Users can also add a rating and a comment for each book.

 ## Usage Instructions